Kishan-kr/alpha/frontend/README.md

 - removing item from cart throws error if item doesn't exist in cart DB, but in local storage
 - session isn't stored in cookies, intead in local storage
 - don't show orders with status = initiated to users
-- update order confirmation SMS function: need to create template first
+- update order confirmation SMS function: need to create template first [IMP]
 - show loading while verifying order at checkout page
+- frontend side validation on items' stock before proceeding to checkout [done]
+- frontend side validation on items' stock before adding item to bag